plank/laravel-mediable/docs/source/configuration.rst

     $media->getUrl(); // returns http://domain.com/assets/foo.jpg

 Permissions for S3-based disks is set on the buckets themselves.
-You can inform the package that ``Media`` on an S3 disk can be linked by URL by adding the ``'visibility' => 'public'`` key to the disk congfig.
+You can inform the package that ``Media`` on an S3 disk can be linked by URL by adding the ``'visibility' => 'public'`` key to the disk config.

 ::